As a reference, my grading scale is:

 Work Rules – Insights From Inside Google That Will Transform How You Live and Lead by Lazlo Bock: Google’s Head of People Operations has written the manual for how Google hires and manages employees and creates an environment which has won numerous “Best Places to Work” awards.
 Bock’s writing style is simple and full of wisdom, as if Mark Twain ran your human resources department.
 The big difference between Google and most other companies is a bias towards trusting people and believing they are generally morally good.
 This one belief informs all other management decisions.
 The key takeaway from this book, beyond the specific Google-implementation examples, is that most companies can replicate Google’s culture, and many already have with great success.

 Phishing for Phools – The Economics of Manipulation and Deception by George Akerlof and Robert Schiller: Structured like a dissertation without any of the charts or equations.
 It concludes with a chapter specifically explaining its contribution to the economics field, which I’ll attempt to summary in a jargony one-liner:

-Deception by people or firms is a natural outcome in competitive free markets where there is a disequilibrium between potential profit opportunities and informational or psychological asymmetries.
+Deception by people or firms is a natural outcome in competitive free markets where there are profit opportunities caused by informational or psychological asymmetries.

 While that should summarize the message of the book, it’s an incredibly quick and fun read as the two economics Nobel Prize winners walk through a dozen examples of this dynamic.
 Highly recommended for anyone interested in economics or psychology.
 Only reason it doesn’t earn a five is because there’s not a lot of “new” knowledge, just new semi-formal framing and perspective on problems most people already understand intuitively.